daviddalpiaz/bsl/classification.md

 Full book chapter still delayed!
-Keeping with writing every week is getting tough.
+Keeping up with writing every week is getting tough.
 Below are the notes from the video.

 - [**Notes:** Classification](files/classification.pdf)